Arjun-Raghav/Chat-Application/README.md

 cd public
 yarn
 ```
-We are almost done, Now just start the development server.

-For Frontend.
+To run the Frontend:
 ```shell
 cd public
 yarn start
 ```

-For Backend.
+To run the Backend:
 Open another terminal in folder, Also make sure mongodb is running in background.
 ```shell
 cd server
 yarn start
 ```

-Done!
-Now open localhost:3000 in your browser.
+Now it will open localhost:3000 in your browser.